Getting in a couple of deep ‘

 – Reduces Inflammation

 Increased stress hormones that are caused by a lack of sleep will raise the inflammation level in your body.
-This would increase the risk for heart-related conditions, as well as cancer and diabetes.
+This would increase the risk of heart-related conditions, as well as cancer and diabetes.
 Sleep helps in reducing inflammation, which tends to increase as we age.

 – Better Relief for Chronic Pain